-And although the colors in the sky were a quite disappointing, the light trails of trams and cars are of course always a rewarding photo subject at this time of the day.
+The colors in the sky were a bit disappointing.
+But the light trails of trams and cars are of course always a rewarding photo subject at this time of the day.

 Thursday January 16 – Sunrise 8.43 AM

-This year it was hard to find the right balance because during the fourth attempt there were hardly any clouds at all.
+This year it was hard to find the right balance.
+During the fourth attempt there were hardly any clouds at all.
 But the dark blue sky with three-quarters of the moon formed a nice background for De Pot.
 This collection building for the Boymans museum in Museum Park, designed by my esteemed former colleague Winy Maas, is now almost completely fitted with mirrors.
-They usually reflect the Rotterdam skyline, but it turns out there are weather conditions in which the panels are fogging up which makes the bowl-shaped building shiny but not reflective.
+They usually reflect the Rotterdam skyline.
+But it turns out there are weather conditions in which the panels are fogging up which makes the bowl-shaped building shiny but not reflective.
 And that looks pretty cool as well.

-In the end, the cloudless sky turned out not to be too boring due to the presence of a striking number of aircraft streaks that at dawn formed a beautiful play of lines above the former cruiseship S.S.
+In the end, the cloudless sky turned out not to be too boring due to the presence of a striking number of aircraft streaks.
+At dawn they formed a beautiful play of lines above the former cruiseship S.S.
 Rotterdam.
-There are all kinds of conspiracy theories around those contrails (just Google for chemtrails) but I find the explanation involving condensing ice crystals a tad more plausible.
+There are all kinds of conspiracy theories around those contrails; just Google for chemtrails.
+But I find the explanation involving condensing ice crystals a tad more plausible.

 Monday, January 20 – Sunrise 8.39 AM